Ali Douagi

-Ali Douagi or Ali ed-Du'aji (علي الدوعاجي; January 4, 1909 - May 27, 1949) was a Tunisian literary and cultural icon who is considered to be one of the pioneers of modern Tunisian literature.
+Ali ben Salah Douagi (or ed-Du'aji; علي بن صالح الدوعاجي; January 4, 1909 - May 27, 1949) was a Tunisian literary and cultural icon who is considered to be one of the pioneers of modern Tunisian literature.
 He is best remembered as "the father of the modern Tunisian short story".
 Douagi was also known for his versatility as a sketch artist, songwriter, playwright, and journalist.

 Biography

 Douagi was born to a wealthy family of Turkish origin in the city of Tunis in 1909.
-His father, el-Hajj Muhammad ed-Du'aji who was a wealthy merchant and landowner, died when Douagi was four years old; he bequeathed to his wife and children a sizeable trust fund from which the family was able to live comfortably.
+His father, Hajj Muhammad ed-Du'aji, who was a wealthy merchant and landowner, died when Douagi was four years old; he bequeathed to his wife and children a sizeable trust fund from which the family was able to live comfortably.
 His mother, Nuzhat Bint Shaqshuq, gave birth to three daughters and two sons, Douagi being the only survivor of the two sons.
 Thus, growing up without his father and being the only son, in part, explains why his works had come to be heavily populated by women characters.
 Douagi received his primary education in a neighbourhood school where he learned both French and Arabic.
 Upon completing his primary education, Douagi enrolled in a local Quran school (kuttab) but soon discovered that this did not fulfill his interests.
 His mother encouraged him to pursue a career in business, and for a brief period he worked as an apprentice for a local successful merchant.
 However, Douagi decided to embark upon a project to educate himself by reading French literature and culture.
 When he made the acquaintance of Ali el-Jandubi, a prominent literary scholar, he discovered the medieval and modern Arabic history, literature and cultural studies.

 When the colonial governments eased upon censorship in journalism in 1936, Douagi started up his own periodical, "es-Surur", though it only lasted a mere six weeks due to his lack of discipline.
 Nonetheless, Douagi came to be associated with a group of artists and intellectuals, known as the "Jma’a teht es-sur" ("The Beneath-the-Wall Group"), who congregated nightly in the cafes of the Bab Souika neighbourhood of the old madina in Tunisia to exchange ideas and argue politics.
 The group were committed to creating a modern Tunisian literature and culture that would denounce European colonialism and the cause of social justice and economic and social equality.
 Douagi was also experimental and especially known for his versatility as a sketch artist, songwriter, playwright, and short story writer.